 Cultivating Relationships with Foundations – September 2025

 Unlike most federal grantmakers, foundations can be mysterious and opaque, from the guidelines they publish to the decision-making process.
 For these reasons, cultivating relationships and nurturing those relationships with foundation funders is paramount.
-In this session, we'll cover strategies and engagement practices to successfully develop partnerships with foundation funders.
+This session covers strategies and engagement practices to successfully develop partnerships with foundation funders.

 Keys to a Competitive NSF CAREER Proposal – February 2025

 The National Science Foundation's CAREER program remains a key opportunity for early career scientists.
-In this webinar, we will identify the core elements of a strong NSF CAREER proposal, diving into when to apply, how to frame intellectual merit and broader impacts, and common missteps faculty make that decrease the chances of funding.
+This webinar identifies the core elements of a strong NSF CAREER proposal, diving into when to apply, how to frame intellectual merit and broader impacts, and common missteps faculty make that decrease the chances of funding.

 Major Changes for NIH Grantseekers – January 2025

 In early 2025, NIH will implement multiple review process changes.
-In this session, we will cover the key considerations for faculty planning to submit to NIH after January 2025, including the simplified review process for most research project grants, changes to the fellowship application, and more.
+This session covers the key considerations for faculty planning to submit to NIH after January 2025, including the simplified review process for most research project grants, changes to the fellowship application, and more.

 Responding to NSF Dear Colleague Letters – April 2024

 The National Science Foundation (NSF) regularly issues Dear Colleague Letters to encourage applicants for existing grant programs to emphasize areas of special interest to the agency.
-In this webinar, we provide an overview of this practice and discuss how grant-seekers can ensure they are responsive to these interests while developing competitive grant proposals.
+This webinar provides an overview of this practice and discuss how grant-seekers can ensure they are responsive to these interests while developing competitive grant proposals.

 Funding Landscape for AI & Machine Learning – January 2024